ChalmersGU-data-structure-courses/lab-system/README.md

 The lab scripts will output warnings if it detects grader-created issues whose title does not follow the standard pattern.
 Common mistakes include typos and incorrect capitalization when referencing the (case-sensitive) tag.

+### Collection repository

+The lab system writes to a *collection project* on Chalmers GitLab.

+This contains:
+* branches for the lab problems (e.g. `problem` or `java`/`python`).
+* all submissions from all groups, under tags `group-XX/submissionYYY/tag`,
+* the official solution submissions (e.g., `solution/submission-python`),
+* all robograding/robotesting output (e.g., `group-XX/submissionYYY/test_report`).

+The lab system uses this project to provide diff views on Chalmers GitLab linked to in the live submissions table (e.g., between a student submission and an official solution).

+If grader need to work with the files in student submissions, they can simply clone this repository.
+They can then use the usual git commands, for example:
+* checking out a group's submission: `git checkout group-13/submissionSecond/tag`
+* checking what they did: `git diff problem`
+* showing the changes relative to the previous submission: `git diff group-13/submissionFirst/tag`
+* comparing to the official solution: `git diff solution`
+* checking out the compilation and robograding report (if available): `git checkout group-13/submissionSecond/report`

 ### Grading sheets on Google Cloud